marksward/gravtoday/pages/01.blog/so-what-is-mindfulness/item.md

 date: '09:34 17-05-2018'
 ---

 The word Mindfulness is pretty much around us constantly and going by the numerous Youtube clips and podcasts seemingly has the magical properties that will cure a headache whilst bringing the world to peace.
+Its a skill utilised from by Monks through to the Military.
 My understanding is a little more down to earth and I'll share a few of my favourite explanations I've encountered.

 My working description of Mindfulness is simply 'an awareness'.
 I also like to borrow the 'non-judgementally' from John Kabat-Zinn (below).
-That is an awareness of how your interpreting things and where your reactions and repsonses are coming from.
+That is an awareness of how your interpreting things and where your reactions and responses are coming from.
 Its a phenominal skill that allows you to create a pause between hearing or seeing something and reacting habitually.
 Call it the skill to deal with the world with considered actions not reactions.

 I like to emphasise the 'skill' element when trying to describe Mindfulness.